Tag Archives: Foreign Language films

 The international quality and the Norwegian language require sub-titles but that is no problem for me.
 This brings sophistication and intelligence that I appreciate, rising the film above the mediocrity that it may have suffered from had it been an American release.
 The foreign lands add mystique.

 Dead Snow at one hour and thirty minutes is short enough not to wear out its welcome which it starts to do in the final fifteen minutes or so.
-A chase scene across the snowy mountains and motivation for some ancient gold coins is explained as the final character makes it to safety in an until then missing car.

 Or does he or she?

 Providing some fun without taking itself too seriously, Dead Snow (2009) contains no message nor any marquis stars.
-Making Nazis the evil ones is no stretch so that there is immediately enough rooting value to forgive some of the students for their idiotic decisions.
+Making Nazis the evil ones is no stretch so there is immediately enough rooting value to forgive some of the students for their idiotic decisions.

 It’s a bloody fun time but not much more.